Exchange Online Protection overview

-The following are the primary ways you can use EOP for messaging protection:
+The following list describes how you can use EOP for messaging protection:

-In a standalone scenario EOP provides cloud-based email protection for your on-premises Microsoft Exchange Server 2013 environment, legacy Exchange Server versions, or for any other on-premises SMTP email solution.
+In a standalone scenario: EOP provides cloud-based email protection for your on-premises Exchange organization or for any other on-premises SMTP email solution.

-As a part of Microsoft Exchange Online By default, EOP protects Microsoft Exchange Online cloud-hosted mailboxes.
+As a part of Exchange Online: EOP is the built-in protection for cloud-hosted mailboxes in Exchange Online and Office 365.
 See Protect against threats for help configuring these Exchange Online capabilities.

 These Exchange Online Protection articles apply to hybrid and on-premises environments.

 How EOP works